cs100/template-lab-02-git-flow/README.md

 * Projects - which project this issue falls under.
 If using the Projects feature, it is possible to to automatically add issues to a project's Kanban board.
 For more information about this automation, click [here](https://help.github.com/en/articles/configuring-automation-for-project-boards).
 * Milestone - which milestone this issue falls under.
 This is similar to Projects, except milestones are usually associated with specific sprints and track completion of issues towards a particular feature or release.

+Let's start two issues for today's lab: creating a count function and creating a unit test for it.
+Decide which partner will do what part, then create it!
+Make sure to assign each issue to their respective partners.
+For creating a count function, choose the "enhancement" label.
+For the unit test, choose the "unit test" label.

+> Note: If the "unit test" label doesn't exist, click on "Edit labels" and then "New label" at the top right and add it.

-Let's create an issue for adding a Fibonacci function.
-Assign this to both you and your partner, and label it is an "enhancement".
-Don't worry about selecting Projects or Milestone for this lab, but note that on large repositories it can be useful.
+Don't worry about selecting Projects or Milestone for this lab, but note that on large repositories they can be useful.

 [//]: # (We see that Partner 1 added the fibonacci function, but there is no way to use it in main.
 Let's fix that!)